nextcloud/documentation/admin_manual/installation/nginx.rst

 ===================

 This page covers example Nginx configurations to use with running a Nextcloud server.
-This page is community-maintained.
-(Thank you, contributors!)
+These configurations examples were originaly provided by `@josh4trunks <https://github.com/josh4trunks>`_ and are community-maintained.
+(Thank you contributors!)

 -  You need to insert the following code into **your Nginx configuration file.**
 -  Adjust **server_name**, **root**, **ssl_certificate** and